Grants and Scholarships

 The State of Ohio further strengthened its commitment to assisting students in attaining a degree or credential through the establishment of the Second Chance Grant.
 The objectives of the Second Chance Grant are to reduce financial barriers preventing Ohioans with some college credit but no bachelor’s degree from returning to higher education and to increase the number of Ohioans with a degree or credential.

-The Second Chance Grant provides financial assistance in the form of $2,000 grants to eligible students re-enrolling at a qualifying institution in order to obtain a degree or credential.
-Students must not have earned a previous credential at the same level or below their intended major.
-Students must complete a FAFSA.
-Must be an Ohio resident.
-Male recipients over 18 must also be registered with Selective Service per state law.
+The Second Chance Grant provides financial assistance in the form of up to $3,000 grants to eligible students re-enrolling at a qualifying institution in order to obtain a degree or credential.

 Students who are already receiving another state scholarship (eg, Choose Ohio First, Ohio National Guard) cannot receive this award.
 The state retains the authority to reduce or cancel funding for this program.
 If this were to happen, funding for all individual scholars would be likewise affected.